TenebrisNoctua/ServerAuthority/docs/index.md

 ## Events

 !!! warning
-    These events will not work unless connected to the Behavior of an `AuroraScript`.
     Attempting to connect to these events outside of the Behavior of an `AuroraScript` will error.

 ### `AuroraService.Step`